manuelvargastapia/libgen_mobile_app/README.md

 Library Genesis doesn't provide a public API to work with, so we decided to build a _backend_ service to consume.
 It's currently hosted in Heroku.

 Check [the repo](https://github.com/manuelvargastapia/libgen_api/tree/master) to run your own instance and pass the corresponding URLs to the app throught compile time variables.
 It's an ExpressJS project; you just need to clone (or fork) the repo, install dependencies and run `npm start`.

+During development, a forked version of [this unofficial Libgen library](https://github.com/dunn/libgen.js) has been used to get the data.
+[This is the repo](https://github.com/manuelvargastapia/libgen.js/tree/custom_libgen) of our modified version.

 ## Dependencies